Uberspace/lab/source/guide_resilio.rst

 Write the port down.
 In our example it is 9000.
 In reality you'll get a free port between 61000 and 65535.

-Furthermore, we need a subdomain that we want Resilio-Sync to run on.
+Finally, we need a subdomain that we want Resilio-Sync to run on.
 In our guide we will use ``https://resilio.isabell.uber.space``.
 Create the corresponding directory as follows:

 ::